Heat and work along individual trajectories of a quantum bit

-In Figure~\ref{fig:fig1}(d) we show the path-dependent total energy $\Delta \tilde{U}\equiv \sum \delta\tilde{U}$ for a single trajectory and the path-independent total energy change $\Delta U \equiv (\hbar \omega_q) P_{1,0}^\tau$ obtained via projective measurements (Methods).
+\kwm{\textit{(i) Total energy change}---}In order to establish the consistency of these results with the TPM scheme \cite{talk07}, we first show in Figure~\ref{fig:fig1}d the path-dependent total energy variation $\Delta \tilde U =\sum \delta \tilde U$ for a single trajectory and the path-independent total energy change $\Delta U =(\hbar \omega_q) P_{1,0}^\tau$ obtained via projective measurements performed at various intermediate times \cite{sm}.
 We find that the path-independent energy changes are in excellent agreement with the energy changes along a single quantum trajectory.
-In Figure~\ref{fig:fig1}(e) we compare the path-independent transition probabilities to the sum of the path-dependent work and heat contributions for experiments of variable duration $\tau = [0,8]\ \mu$s. \addkm{The close agreement demonstrates the successful identification of heat and work and the verification of the first law. }
+In Figure~\ref{fig:fig1}e we further compare the path-independent transition probability $P_{0,0}$ to the sum of the path-dependent work and heat contributions, $\tilde P_{0,0}^W + \tilde P_{0,0}^Q$, for experiments of variable duration $\tau = [0,8]\ \mu$s.
+We again observe very good agreement.

-We next show that the heat and work contributions identified above fulfill the second law of thermodynamics in the form of a generalized Jarzynski equality \cite{jarz1997,kafr12}.
-For a system initially prepared in a thermal state at inverse temperature $\beta$, the Jarzynski equality \cite{jarz1997} reads,

-Equation \eqref{eq:jar1} relates the free energy difference $\Delta F$ between the equilibrium states of the system defined by $H_t$ and $H_0$ to the nonequilibrium work $W$ done on the system.
-It is valid arbitrarily far from equilibrium and is an extension of the second law, $\langle W \rangle \geq \Delta F$, which follows from \eqref{eq:jar1} via Jensen's inequality \cite{jarz1997}.
-For an open system, the work distribution defined in Eq.\ (\ref{eq:pu}) does not fulfil the Jarzynski equality due to the heat exchanged with the external environment.
-The Jarzynski equality may be recovered by compensating the effects of the environment with the help of quantum feedback control \cite{wis10, gong16}. \addkm{Unit efficiency feedback has been theoretically shown to effectively achieve thermal isolation of the system by suppressing the detector back-action and the resulting heat exchange \cite{alon16}.}
+\kwm{\textit{(ii) Correspondence with master equation definitions}---}Figure \ref{fig:distributions} displays the time evolution of the heat $\tilde Q$ and work $\tilde W$ along single trajectories, as well as \kwm{their} respective mean values.
+The ensemble average of the individual work $\langle \tilde{W}\rangle$ and heat $\langle \tilde{Q} \rangle$ trajectories agrees well with the the averaged values, $\bar Q$ and $\bar W$, Eq.~\eqref{12}, thus recovering the expression by Pusz and Woronowicz \cite{pus78} \kwm{at the level of unraveled quantum trajectories}.
+In addition, the individual trajectories allows examination of the heat and work distributions (Fig.~\ref{fig:distributions}b) at each timestep.